jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - To ensure high availability of services and data, use techniques like failover clustering, site resiliency, automatic failover, load balancing, redundancy of hardware and software components, and fault tolerance

-- **Authenticity**: Authenticity involves ensuring a transmission, message or sender is legitimate.
+- **Authenticity**: ensuring a transmission, message or sender is legitimate.
 See the NIST glossary for examples: https://csrc.nist.gov/glossary/term/authenticity

 - **Nonrepudiation**:
   - ensures that the subject of activity or who caused an event cannot deny that the event occurred
   - Nonrepudiation is made possible through identification, authentication, authorization, accountability, and auditing

 - **AAA Services**:
-  - Identification: claiming to be an identity when attempting to access a secured area or system.
+  - Identification: claiming to be an identity when attempting to access a secured area or system
-  - Authentication: proving that you are that claimed identity.
+  - Authentication: proving that you are that claimed identity
   - Authorization: defining the permissions (i.e. allow/grant and/or deny) of a resource and object access for a specific identity or subject
   - Auditing: recording a log of the events and activities related to the system and subjects
   - Accounting: (aka accountability) is reviewing log files to check for compliance and violations in order to hold subjects accountable for their actions, especially violations of organizational security policy